$0 UAE Parent Rights Quick Reference

 Should I challenge fees verbally or in writing?

-Always in writing.
-Verbal conversations are not documented and cannot be submitted as evidence in a regulatory complaint.
+Prefer writing because it creates a clear record.
+Verbal conversations can be described and corroborated, but they are harder to prove than dated correspondence.
 Send emails to the school principal and Head of Inclusion simultaneously, and keep copies of every response.

 Get Your Free UAE Parent Rights Quick Reference